GaloisInc/BESSPIN-Demonstrator/README.md

 ## Power up

 1. Plug the main power plug into the receptacle.
 A standard 15A circuit is sufficient.
 The actual peak power draw of the demonstrator is closer to 10A.
-If nothing happens after power up, make sure that the main switch (located below the hood as decribed above) is turned ON.
+If nothing happens after power up, make sure that the main switch (located below the hood as described above) is turned ON.
 2. Power up the UPS device below the rear of the car - this device must be on to powers the LED strips
     ![led_power_button](assets/led_power_button.jpg)
 3. Power up the steering wheel by pressing the small power button next to the emergency switch in the glove compartment.
 This should be done once Windows has booted, but before the simulator has started.